 Michael is a Noosa-based artist.
 Completely self-taught, he loves to create artworks for real homes, and is constantly evolving his unique way of drawing the observer to see what’s beneath the canvas.
 His pieces are bold, bright and have depth and character.
+You would have seen them in Bianca and Carla’s Block dining room (above), amongst other places.
 If you’re eager to see more of this talented man’s work, click here.

 13. Carolyn O’Neill

 Melbourne artist Carolyn O’Neill draws, sculpts and creates mixed media collages.
 But her true love is painting.
 I’ve interviewed this intriguing creative on the blog before (read more here) and I love her work.
 A former nurse, Carolyn’s work is represented by galleries in both Victoria and Queensland.
 She’s truly one of the best Australian abstract artists out there.
 Check out her website here.